 - a) Delivery of BNG on site wherever possible.
 If it can be demonstrated that this is not feasible, or BNG delivered offsite is demonstrated to be of greater ecological benefit, then delivery elsewhere in the Parish boundary should be explored prior to the use of credits.
-The Green corridors identified in Figure 22 should be a starting point for delivering BNG within the parish; - b) Contribute towards enhancing, restoring or maintaining existing green infrastructure (such as county wildlife sites, priority habitats or corridors to those sites); - c) Development will deliver or extend habitats onsite to reduce the loss, to reduce the loss of these valued habitats through fragmentation.
-This can include ponds, native species rich hedges and orchards; - d) Provide a higher percentage of native species, in comparison to non-native species, in their soft landscaping plan, with all new landscaping schemes designed to achieve clear ecological objectives (provide for pollinators; improve local habitat connectivity; provide missing habitat etc.).
+The Green corridors identified in Figure 23 should be a starting point for delivering BNG within the parish; - b) Contribute towards enhancing, restoring or maintaining existing green infrastructure (such as county wildlife sites, priority habitats or corridors to those sites); - c) Development will deliver or extend habitats on-site to mitigate the loss of the valued habitats in the Plan area through fragmentation.
+This can include ponds, native species rich hedges, tree planting, orchards and the addition of green roofs for community buildings where appropriate; - d) Provide a higher percentage of native species30, in comparison to non-native species, in their soft landscaping plan, with all new landscaping schemes designed to achieve clear ecological objectives (provide for pollinators; improve local habitat connectivity; provide missing habitat etc.).